 The Assembly is chaired by the President of the Ling Gakyil, and in his absence by the senior member in office of the Gakyil.

-In cases of change of location of the Association’s headquarters, of the dissolution of the Association and the liquidation of the assets of the Association, a consensus of 75% of those who have the right to vote is required.In case of any modification to this Statute, the General Sangha Assembly, ordinary and extraordinary, is regularly constituted in first call when the number of those present is more than half of the number of members with right of vote and validly deliberates on all topics in agenda with the absolute majority of the votes of those present with right of vote.
+In cases of the dissolution of the Association and the liquidation of the assets of the Association, a consensus of 75% of those who have the right to vote is required.In case of any modification to this Statute, the General Sangha Assembly, ordinary and extraordinary, is regularly constituted in first call when the number of those present is more than half of the number of members with right of vote and validly deliberates on all topics in agenda with the absolute majority of the votes of those present with right of vote.

 The General Sangha Assembly, ordinary and extraordinary, is regularly constituted in second call whatever the number of present members with right of vote and validly deliberates on all topics in agenda with the absolute majority of the votes of those present with right of vote.